Agent Skills: Type-driven development

 Type-driven development

-Modern insight (2025): "Encode invariants in types, not runtime checks" is the evolved formulation.
-Type richness should match risk -- start simple, add complexity where bugs actually occur.
-Types serve AI-assisted development: they communicate intent better than comments and reduce LLM hallucinations.
+Type richness matches risk — start simple, add complexity where bugs actually occur.
+Types serve AI-assisted development too: they communicate intent better than comments and reduce hallucinated APIs.

 See patterns for language-specific refined types, state machine techniques, and language-specific validation gates.
 See examples for brief "parse, don't validate" patterns per language.
 See formal-tools for dependent type systems and verification tools.